What hours will I serve?

 What if an unexpected emergency keeps me from coming to the courthouse while I'm on a jury?

 It is very important that all jurors report each day they are told to report and that they be on time.
 Your absence may delay a trial.
 If you have an emergency (such as a sudden illness or a death in the family), call the Judge's office that you were assigned as a seated juror.

 Is there anything I can do to make my jury service more comfortable, convenient, and enjoyable?

 Certainly!
 While efforts are made to reduce delay and avoid waiting time, you may spend time waiting at the courthouse before you find out whether you have been chosen to actually sit on a jury.
-So bring a book or other quiet activity or get to know your fellow jurors.
+So bring a book or other quiet activity.
 Televisions and vending machines are located in the jury assembly room.
 Wireless Internet, electrical outlets and desks are also available for laptop computers.
 Remember that as a juror, you are a vital part of the court system.
 Part of the job of many court employees is to help make your jury service comfortable and convenient.
 Don't be afraid to ask them for help.